-The following table and accompanying footnotes set forth certain information regarding beneficial ownership of the Company's Common Stock by the Selling Stockholders as of July 15, 1995 prior to the Offerings and as adjusted to reflect the sale of 10,000,000 shares of Common Stock by the Company and 5,000,000 shares of Common Stock by the Selling Stockholders in the Offerings:
+The following table and accompanying footnotes set forth certain information regarding beneficial ownership of the Company's Common Stock by the Selling Stockholders as of September 19, 1995 prior to the Offerings and as adjusted to reflect the sale of 10,000,000 shares of Common Stock by the Company and 10,000,000 shares of Common Stock by the Selling Stockholders in the Offerings:

-PRIOR TO OFFERINGS AFTER OFFERINGS NUMBER OF SHARES OF COMMON STOCK OWNED BENEFICIALLY PERCENTAGE OF COMMON STOCK(3) SHARES OF COMMON STOCK BEING OFFERED(4) NUMBER OF SHARES OF COMMON STOCK OWNED BENEFICIALLY(4) PERCENTAGE OF COMMON STOCK(3)(4) Lehman Funds(1) FIMA Finance Management 25,958,724 56.3% 4,125,000 21,833,724 38.9% Inc.(2) 5,510,044 11.9 875,000 4,635,044 8.3
+PRIOR TO OFFERINGS AFTER OFFERINGS NUMBER OF SHARES OF COMMON STOCK OWNED BENEFICIALLY PERCENTAGE OF COMMON STOCK(3) SHARES OF COMMON STOCK BEING OFFERED(4) NUMBER OF SHARES OF COMMON STOCK OWNED BENEFICIALLY(4) PERCENTAGE OF COMMON STOCK(3)(4) Lehman Funds(1) .
+25,958,724 56.2% 8,250,000 17,708,724 31.5% Inc.(2) 5,510,044 11.9 1,750,000 3,760,044 6.7

-- (1) The number of shares beneficially owned by the Lehman Funds includes 9,324,051 shares of Common Stock owned by Lehman Brothers Merchant Banking Portfolio Partnership L.P. and 6,337,584 shares of Common Stock owned by Lehman Brothers Capital Partners II, L.P. (each located at Three World Financial Center, New York, New York 10285); 2,563,440 shares of Common Stock owned by Lehman Brothers Offshore Investment Partnership L.P. and 7,733,649 shares of Common Stock owned by Lehman Brothers Offshore Investment Partnership-Japan L.P. (each located at Clarendon House, Church Street, Hamilton HMCX, Bermuda).
-LB I Group Inc. and Lehman Brothers Holdings Inc. are the general partners of Lehman Brothers Merchant Banking Portfolio Partnership L.P. and Lehman Brothers Capital Partners, II, L.P., respectively, and Lehman Brothers Offshore Partners Ltd. is the general partner of Lehman Brothers Offshore Investment Partnership-Japan L.P. and Lehman Brothers Offshore Investment Partnership L.P.
+- (1) The number of shares beneficially owned by the Lehman Funds comprises 9,324,051 shares of Common Stock owned by Lehman Brothers Merchant Banking Portfolio Partnership L.P. and 6,337,584 shares of Common Stock owned by Lehman Brothers Capital Partners II, L.P. (each located at Three World Financial Center, New York, New York 10285); 2,563,440 shares of Common Stock owned by Lehman Brothers Offshore Investment Partnership L.P. and 7,733,649 shares of Common Stock owned by Lehman Brothers Offshore Investment Partnership-Japan L.P. (each located at Clarendon House, Church Street, Hamilton HMCX, Bermuda).
+LB I Group Inc. and Lehman Brothers Holdings Inc. are the general partners of Lehman Brothers Merchant Banking Portfolio Partnership L.P. and Lehman Brothers Capital Partners II, L.P., respectively, and Lehman Brothers Offshore Partners Ltd. is the general partner of Lehman Brothers Offshore Investment Partnership-Japan L.P. and Lehman Brothers Offshore Investment Partnership L.P.
 Each such general partner may be deemed to own beneficially the shares directly owned by the entity of which it is the general partner.
 LB I Group Inc. and Lehman Brothers Offshore Partners Ltd. are wholly-owned subsidiaries of Lehman Brothers Holdings Inc. Each of the partnerships may be deemed to share with Lehman Brothers Holdings Inc. the power to vote and the power to dispose of the shares owned by such partnership.
-The address of Lehman Brothers - (2) FIMA Finance Management Inc. ("FIMA") is a wholly-owned subsidiary of EXOR Group S.A. ("EXOR Group"), formerly IFINT, S.A.
+The address of Lehman Brothers Holdings Inc. is Three World Financial Center, New York, New York 10285. - (2) FIMA Finance Management Inc. ("FIMA") is a wholly-owned subsidiary of EXOR Group S.A. ("EXOR Group"), formerly IFINT, S.A.
 EXOR Group, a Luxembourg corporation, is the international investment holding company of IFI, S.p.A., the parent company of the Agnelli Group.
-The address of FIMA is Wickhams Cay, Road Town, Tortola, British Virgin Islands.
+The address of FIMA is Wickhams Cay, Road Town, Tortola, British Virgin Islands. - (3) Assumes that none of the Options, pursuant to which 4,510,210 shares are issuable, are exercised. - (4) The Lehman Funds have collectively, and FIMA has, granted to the Underwriters an option to purchase up to an aggregate of 2,475,000 and 525,000 additional shares of Common Stock, respectively, exercisable solely to cover over-allotments.
+See "Underwriting."
+The data set forth in the table assume that the Underwriters' over-allotment option is not exercised.